This page contains an array of information and resources — of particular use to my undergraduate students.

 Again, click here to access my FAQ page.

 DOE: The University of Toronto’s Dictionary of Old English (DOE), which covers words in English before the year 1100, is behind a paywall.
-University of Toronto students’ tuition includes access: go to the U of T Library Homepage (OneSearch) and type in these exact words: “Dictionary of Old English: A to I Online”, following prompts from there to sign in.
+University of Toronto students’ tuition includes access: go to the U of T Library Homepage and type in these exact words: “Dictionary of Old English: A to Le Online”, following prompts from there to sign in.
 If you type in anything different, the library page may likely take you to the wrong resource.

 MED: The University of Michigan’s Middle English Dictionary (MED), which covers words in English from the years 1000-1500, is available for free online: just click here to access it.
 (If you have trouble finding a headword, try replacing vowels with * or ? symbols; try leaving * at the end of the word you’re looking up, unless you’re looking up a verb, in which case you should use *n.)

 But you can also access the REED hard copies (though not necessarily all of them) at campus libraries, where they are non-circulating: Robarts (the main library), the Kelly Library (at St Mike’s), the U of T Mississauga Library, the Pratt Library (at Vic, usually housed within the Centre for Renaissance and Reformation Studies), and PIMS (the Pontifical Institute of Medieval Studies).
 Those last two may be in areas that require an appointment ahead of time to access (but they’re quite interesting places and worth the trip).
-If you’re truly in a pinch, you can also find some REED hard copies in free (legal!) pdf format through the Internet Archive (click here), though these pdfs are huge and hard to explore unless you know what you’re looking for ahead of time.
+If you’re truly in a pinch, you can also find some limited REED hard copies in free (legal!) pdf format through the Internet Archive (click here), though these pdfs are huge and hard to explore unless you know what you’re looking for ahead of time.

 To access the online REED archives, head to E-REED (click here).
 Note that the E-REED site is different from the older REED site (click here), which has some interesting resources of its own.

-Early English Books Online (EEBO) will give you access to many of the earliest extant copies of English printed texts (not manuscripts), as far back as the earliest days of print in England.
-University of Toronto students’ tuition includes access to EEBO (which is otherwise behind a paywall): go to the U of T Library Homepage (OneSearch) and type in these exact words: “EEBO Early English Books Online”.
+• Early English Books Online (EEBO) will give you access to many of the earliest extant copies of English printed texts (not manuscripts), as far back as the earliest days of print in England.
+University of Toronto students’ tuition includes access to EEBO (which is otherwise behind a paywall): go to the U of T Library Homepage and type in these exact words: “EEBO Early English Books Online”.
 If you type in anything different, the library page may likely take you to the wrong resource.

 Online access to early manuscripts will vary depending on the manuscript, but I often refer my students to the Macro Manuscript at the Folger Library, c.
 1440-75, which contains the earliest extant copies of The Castle of Perseverance, Mankind, and Wisdom, and is available in an excellent online digitized copy (click here).